BFA FAQs for UCF's Emerging Media Character Animation track

 Software: Adobe CC, Maya, Nuke, Houdini, Substance, Mari, Modo, ZBrush, Toon Boom Harmony, TVPaint, Stop Motion Pro

 Below is the information for our undergraduate Character Animation students.
-This program began the 16th year of graduates in Fall 2020:
+This program began in 2004:

 Job placement rate: